 Tuition/Cost of Attendance

-Actual costs vary based on housing accommodations, travel costs, and personal expenses.
+*Actual costs will vary based on housing choices, travel costs, and personal expenses.
 Annual increases in the cost of a Notre Dame education are anticipated.

 Important Note: The student budget represents the maximum amount of financial assistance a student may be awarded for the academic year (total of all grants, scholarships, and loans).
 Those with higher-than-normal expenses may request a review of the living expenses portion of the student budget from the Office of Student Financial Aid.
 Requests will be considered on a case-by-case basis in accordance with federal guidelines.